The Ultimate Healthy Night Routine for Better Sleep and Productivity

 If you wake up feeling scattered, if your mind keeps racing before bed, or if you simply want to live more calmly — this is for you.

-One of the main causes of daytime stress is what’s known as decision fatigue.
-All day long, you make decisions — what to respond to, what to postpone, what to prioritize.
-By the evening, your brain is literally exhausted from making choices.
-And if there’s no structure at that point, you automatically reach for the easiest sources of dopamine: your phone, junk content, late-night snacking.
+The first mental shift happened when I realized that an evening routine isn’t some optional “wellness extra” – it’s a strategic, foundational decision.
+One of the main causes of daytime stress is decision fatigue.
+All day long, you make countless decisions: what to respond to, what to postpone, what to prioritize, what to worry about.
+By evening, your brain is literally exhausted from making choices.
+Your prefrontal cortex is depleted.
+When there’s no structure at that point, you automatically reach for the easiest sources of dopamine and stimulation: your phone, junk content, late-night snacking, endless scrolling.

 One of my biggest realizations was that my insomnia wasn’t caused by not being tired enough — it was caused by my brain simply not receiving the signal that the day was over.
 My body was in bed, but my thoughts were still sitting in meetings, drafting emails, and rehearsing future conversations.
 Do you know that feeling when you’re physically exhausted but mentally still sprinting?
 That used to be my default evening state.